 Students may also submit applications for fellowships through agencies that are external to the University of Minnesota.
-There is a listing of several external fellowships at the Graduate School website.
 Students should consult with their advisors about submitting applications for highly competitive fellowships from the NIH, NSF, American Heart Association, etc. Submission of fellowship proposals to external agencies require consultation with your advisor and the GCD grants submission staff to coordinate the preparation and submission of proposals.
 Additional salary and/or bonus payments need prior approval from the DGS and HR.